Login to your OneStream OKTA account and access CertMetrics to view exam progress and share your credentials.

 You invest a considerable amount of time, expense, and expertise to prepare for and complete a OneStream technical exam, which is undermined by those who engage in exam misconduct.
 Exam misconduct enables less qualified individuals to compete for the jobs and benefits YOU deserve.
 Exam misconduct erodes confidence in both OneStream programs and your skills as a certified IT professional and can lead to security and liability risks for your customers and/or employer.

-To confidentially report suspected cases of misconduct, please contact [email protected].
+To confidentially report suspected cases of misconduct, please contact the Certification team by submitting a case form on the ServiceNow Support Portal.

 OneStream certification exams are designed to determine if a candidate’s overall ability in a specific area either meets or exceeds what has been defined as minimal competency.
 Each exam item, whether multiple-choice or performance-based, contributes to that determination.
 Regardless of how high or low a candidate scores on an exam, only one valid conclusion can be made: the candidate either does or does not possess the minimally-acceptable knowledge, skills, and abilities for the content covered by the exam.
 Since the only meaningful and valid inference that can be made is a pass or fail decision, that is the only information that is reported.